How to Become an Elementary School Teacher

 The tables and charts below break down the education level obtained as averaged across the U.S.

 Data taken from BLS Educational attainment for workers 25 years and older by detailed occupation, 2010-11 (http://www.bls.gov/emp/ep_table_111.htm)

 Who Will My Students Be?

-Elementary school students are comprised of vastly different age groups.
-Students at this level range from the early age of five to the brink of adolescence at 11 or 12 years of age.
+Elementary school students comprise vastly different age groups.
+Students at this level range from the early age of 5 to the brink of adolescence at 11 or 12 years of age.
 Elementary school includes a broad range of grade levels, depending on the region.
 In some areas, it goes from kindergarten through fifth or sixth grade.
-In other areas it includes kindergarten through eighth grade.
+In other areas, it includes kindergarten through eighth grade.

 What Does an Elementary School Teacher Do?

 Elementary school teachers usually have a self-contained classroom, meaning they teach their students several different subjects throughout the day in one classroom.
 Educators at this level are often required to be very engaging and hands-on in the delivery of content.
 These teachers are required to adapt and modify lessons in order to meet individuals needs of all their students.